 What are your payment terms?

-A booking fee/retainer of one Lakh is due to reserve your date.
+A booking fee/retainer of 30% is due to reserve your date.
 This retainer is payable by a few different methods: International TT transfer, PayPal, direct bank deposit or Western Union.
-50% of your balance is due 90 days before your event with the final amount due two weeks before the wedding.
+Another payment of 30% is due 90 days before your event with the final amount due two weeks before the wedding.
 If booking under thirty days before the wedding the entire contract amount is due at the time of signing.

 I know a photographer that charges less then you.
 Can you match that?

 A wise man once said that photography is not a commodity.
 Driving a Hyundai is not like driving a Lexus.
 I am proud of being able to give you the “Presidential Suite’ of service and quality of work.
 I believe in value for money and you have my assertions that the final images will stand above the competitors.
 However, if you have a smaller budget we will be happy to send one of the capable photographers working in my team to your event.
 Please contact us for more details.